NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 3/Squirming Swill.md

 abilities_mid:
   - name: ""
   - name: "Malodorous Smoke"
     desc: " (aura,curse,magical,olfactory) 15 feet.
 The squirming swill reeks of food that is simultaneously burned and spoiled.
-A creature that enters or starts its turn in the emanation must succeed at a DC 17 Fortitude check save or become [[Conditions/Sickened 1|Sickened 1]] ([[Conditions/Sickened 1|Sickened 2]] on a critical failure).
-A creature that succeeds at its save is temporarily immune for 1 minute.\nWhen a creature succeeds at a Fortitude save to recover from this sickness, it regurgitates a chunk of food that immediately slithers away to join the swill, restoring 3 Hit Points to the swill."
+A creature that enters or starts its turn in the emanation must succeed at a DC 17 Fortitude check save or become [[Conditions/Sickened|Sickened 1]] ([[Conditions/Sickened|Sickened 2]] on a critical failure).
+A creature that succeeds at its save is temporarily immune for 1 minute.\n\nWhen a creature succeeds at a Fortitude save to recover from this sickness, it regurgitates a chunk of food that immediately slithers away to join the swill, restoring 3 healing Hit Points to the swill."

 attacks:
   - name: ""